Please study the 20 vocabulary terms below. Then press the Mark Complete button to continue.

 UK

-Responsible for running the main day-to-day business of the company or department, as well as managing the overall costs and generating revenue.
+responsible for running the main day-to-day business of the company or department, as well as managing the overall costs and generating revenue

 USA